shaiyon/SubredditBot/README.md

 ## Methodology - the bot

 Conveniently, reddit has the functional and easy to use PRAW API, making it relatively painless to develop a bot to suit your needs.
-The bot sifts through all reddit comments invoking its name using the Pushshift API in the format "bot_name, " using the text after the comma as the prompt it uses to generate text, in which it replies to the original poster with.
+The bot searches through all reddit comments created since its last runtime for those containing its name in the format "bot_name, " with the Pushshift API, uses the text after the comma as the prompt for generation, and replies to the initial comment with the text it generated.
 Bot code [here](../master/bot.py).

 Sample interaction with the bot: